-As provided for in Article III and noted in various sections of Article II and this Article IV, Title IX Sexual Harassment, as defined in Article III, must be complained of and investigated, adjudicated and sanctioned solely in accordance with the Title IX Sexual Harassment Process set forth in Article III.
-Sexual misconduct that does not qualify as Title IX Sexual Harassment may be complained of and will be investigated adjudicated and sanction in accordance with Article II.
-The information provided for herein is, in large part, intended for and relevant to anyone who has experience sexual misconduct, but unless they have been expressly incorporated into the Title IX Sexual Harassment Process, the specific policy and procedural provisions in this Section N are only applicable to sexual misconduct under the Code of Conduct.
+As provided for in Appendix A and noted in various sections of Article II and this Article IV, Title IX sex discrimination, including sex-based harassment, must be resvolved using the grievance process which includes an investigation, adjudication, and a determination of responsibility for policy violations is solely in accordance with Appendix A. Sexual misconduct that does not fall under Title IX and Appendix A. Sexual Harassment complaints will be investigated, adjudicated, and sanction for violations will be imposed in accordance with Article II.
+The specific policy and procedural provisions in this Section N are only applicable to sexual misconduct under the Code of Conduct, and not sex discrimination and sex-based harassment which falls under Title IX.